oliver-la/valet-neutral/readme.md

 5. Install ValetN with Composer via `composer global require xama5/valet-neutral`.
 6. Add `export PATH="$PATH:$HOME/.composer/vendor/bin"` to `.bash_profile` (for bash) or `.zshrc` (for zsh) depending on your shell (`echo $SHELL`)
 7. Run the `valet fix` command.
 This will check for common issues preventing Valet+ from installing.
 8. Run the `valet install` command.
-Optionally add `--with-mariadb` to use MariaDB instead of MySQL This will configure and install ValetN and DnsMasq, and register Valet's daemon to launch when your system starts.
+This will configure and install ValetN and DnsMasq, and register Valet's daemon to launch when your system starts.
 9. Once ValetN is installed, try pinging any `*.test` domain on your terminal using a command such as `ping -c1 foobar.test`.
 If ValetN is installed correctly you should see this domain responding on `127.0.0.1`.
 If not you might have to restart your system.
 Especially when coming from the Dinghy (docker) solution.

 > :information_source: ValetN will automatically start its daemon each time your machine boots.
 There is no need to run `valet start` or `valet install` ever again once the initial ValetN installation is complete.